ଜାତୀୟ ବିଜ୍ଞାନ ଶିକ୍ଷା ଏବଂ ଗବେଷଣା ପ୍ରତିଷ୍ଠାନ

 Email: faheema.nazar@niser.ac.in

 Thejas N Manojkumar (2020-): I joined Dr. Rittik’s lab with a mindset to learn how human interference affects our ecosystems and their natural functioning.
-Here at EEL, my project focuses on finding the auditory threshold and frequency matching in Gryllodes sigillatus, a field cricket species using both behavioral and neuro-physiological experiments.
+Here at EEL, my project focuses on finding the auditory threshold and frequency matching in Gryllodes sigillatus, a field cricket species using both behavioural and neuro-physiological experiments.
 Other activities I have a passion for are volleyball and dance.

 Email: thejas.nmanojkumar@niser.ac.in